robinkiplangat/deliberate_practice/README.md

 # Deliberate Practice

-Inspired by [robert8138], I read [Plateau of Productivity], which emphasizes on the need for deliberate practice.
+Inspired by [robert8138]'s post on [Plateau of Productivity], in which he emphasizes on the need for deliberate practice.
+I took up the challenge and this is my resolute.

 ## Motivation

-I have a pretty good working knowledge of the python language and need not say that there are obviously a lot more things that I need to learn.
+I have a pretty good working knowledge of the python language and need not say that there is obviously a lot more things that I need to learn.

-My major appeal of Python is the Data Analysis part as the beauty of using Python for data work is that you have a higher chance to see how data plays a role within the whole integrated technology stack.
+My major appeal of Python falls on  Data Analysis capabilities within the whole integrated technology stack.

 Knowing Python is likely to make me a better **end-to-end** Data Scientist and better Software Engineer.